-Rootes Group companies, usually known for performance or quality when they were absorbed, were among the earliest makers of motor vehicles, from the days when “mass production” meant hundreds of cars per year.
+Rootes Group companies, known for performance or quality when they were absorbed, were among the earliest makers of motor vehicles, from the days when “mass production” meant hundreds of cars per year.

 The Horizon was the last “Chrysler Europe” car to be produced, surviving in the US into 1990.
 (The last true Rootes car was the Arrow/Hunter series).